logo

 Somatic cell

-Cows with lower somatic cell counts have better survival, lower costs due to mastitis, and fewer penalties due to bulk somatic cell count being lower.
+Cows with lower somatic cell counts have better survival, lower costs due to mastitis, and fewer penalties due to bulk tank somatic cell count being lower.

 Fertility